yiwenwang-ms/microsoft-graph-docs/api-reference/v1.0/api/educationschool-list.md

 ## Response

-If successful, this method returns a `200 OK` response code and an [educationSchool](../resources/educationschool.md) object in the response body.
+If successful, this method returns a `200 OK` response code and a collection of [educationSchool](../resources/educationschool.md) objects in the response body.

 ## Examples